acc1729/anethaathira/places/states/country.md

 ### Common languages: Nacalcan, Aquan
 ### Present biomes: Savanna, Grassland, Temperate Forest, Coast

 A coastal country.
 Tetaco broke off from Nacalco, and still speaks Nacalcan as a result.
 Trades heavily with Ordia and Yatinia due to its coastal situation.
+!Currently poltically stable.
+Situated far away from the bridges and the termini, though is worried about the instability in Tetaco.

 ## Tetaco

 ### Common languages: Nacalcans, Ignan
 ### Present biomes: Mountain, Tundra, Desert, Savanna, Grassland

 The second largest nation, ahead of Kimnuseia but behind Ordia.
 The capital city Texpan sits high atop a mountain, overlooking the vast plains and deserts of central Tetaco.
 Just as Kimnuseia, the sheer size of the country makes it hard to manage, but it retains a firmer control over its borders than its northern neighbor.
+!Texpan finds itself vexed by the emergence of Karst Jahui.
+While the fierce warrior rampages through northern Tetaco, the current administration fears that he might secede or otherwise fail to obey their desires.
+A force has been sent marching northward in an attempt to envoy with Karst.

 ## Tsiuc